niluxv/rust-crypto/README.md

 A (mostly) pure-Rust implementation of various common cryptographic algorithms.
 Fork of [Rust-Crypto by DaGenix: https://github.com/DaGenix/rust-crypto](https://github.com/DaGenix/rust-crypto "Rust-Crypto").

 This fork aims to maintain Rust-Crypto because it is unmainained.
+It is intended to be used as a temporary replacement for Rust-Crypto. _This fork is not actively maintained.
+New users should look for something else, for example [Rust Crypto](https://github.com/RustCrypto)._

 Rust-Crypto seeks to create practical, auditable, pure-Rust implementations of common cryptographic algorithms with a minimum amount of assembly code where appropriate.
 The x86-64, x86, and